XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 ```

 [code statement]; // this text will be ignored by the compiler
 /*
 this line of text will be ignored by the compiler
 and this one also will be ignored
 */
-	[code statement]
+[code statement];

 ```